La Grande

 And so it was.

 La Grande’s downtown has kept its integrity over the years, a true small-town-America.
 A town where dirty pickup trucks and the local sheriff, John J, smith patrol the streets, uphold the law and drink shitty Folgers coffee.
-It’s strip still had one of those classic cinemas, where it’s awing juts out over the sidewalk in a fat, U-shaped curved.
+It’s strip still had one of those classic cinemas, where it’s awing juts out over the sidewalk.
 It was lined with other business' such as “Baxter Auto Parts” “Claudson's Sew & Soak” “anderson’s leather goods and shoe repair” and “community Merchants”.

 The walls were lined with wooden shelves, loaded artfully with books ranging from sci-fy and travel memoirs to exciting, non-fictionals about the lives of software engineers who never moved out of their parents basements.

-Nicole ordered a quiche while I perused the walls, hunting for classics with yellowing pages and tattered edges, perhaps a name written on the first page in beautifully crafted cursive and if im lucky, a few words of wisdom.
-One’s that you can take in your hands and bend, letting the pages ripple past your thumb like a soft, crackling drumroll of paper, sending that sweet, musty whiff of history straight to your nose.
-But always in search of The Curse of Lono—a rare, limited-print book by the godfather of gonzo, himself Dr. Thompson, hiding in corners of the world I have yet to explore
+Nicole ordered a quiche while I perused the walls, hunting for classics with yellowing pages and tattered edges, perhaps a name written on the first page in beautiful cursive and, if im lucky, a few words of wisdom.